Christmas in Equatorial Africa falls in the middle of the very hottest, and the very wettest time of the year.

-Christmas ended there, St Stephen’s Day was a normal work day, as was every other day until Saturday, 30 December when we had a darts and pool competition in the bar, and more tennis, baseball, cricket and football on Sunday the 31st, New Year’s Eve.
+Christmas ended there, St Stephen’s Day was a normal work day, as was every other day until Saturday, 30 December when we had a darts and pool competition in the bar, and then more tennis, baseball, cricket and football on Sunday the 31st, New Year’s Eve.

-There was another dinner that couldn’t be beaten in the mess hall at 8 o’clock, and another little concert until 10PM, when the prospect of work the following day sent most of us to bed.
+There was another dinner that couldn’t be beaten in the mess hall at 8 o’clock and another little concert until 10PM, when the prospect of work the following day sent most of us to bed.